Blog

 CRPO’s Core Considerations

 The College of Registered Psychotherapists of Ontario (CRPO) has clear expectations about how RPs handle documentation.
 First, stay within your scope of practice: you can describe emotional or cognitive disturbances, but you cannot diagnose medical conditions.
-Second, letters must be accurate and professional — stick to facts, observations, and client‑reported experiences rather than speculation.
+Second, letters must be accurate and professional — stick to facts, observations, and client‑reported experiences rather than speculation and ensure items listed in your letter are documented as such.

 Consent is non‑negotiable.
 Always ensure the client understands what information will be shared and agrees to it.
 Boundaries matter too: avoid advocacy that exceeds your expertise, especially in contentious areas like custody disputes.
 And finally, document everything.
 Record the request, your rationale, and keep a copy of the letter in the client’s file as a non-session note.